MDA president says having parent firm in United States won’t affect Canadian jobs - Red Deer Advocate

 “For that to happen something would have to move … in terms of folks trying to get an updated, documented, discussable space strategy,” he said.

-But the email from the federal minister’s office gave no indication as to when the Canadian space sector could expect to see a new plan.
+But the email from the federal department gave no indication as to when the Canadian space sector could expect to see a new plan.

 “Space is a critical part of Canada’s infrastructure and a strategic sector of our economy, so it is important that we take the time necessary to get it right,” Parmar wrote, adding that “more work needs to be done.”

-Note: Note to readers: This is a corrected version; a previous story said Hans Parmar was a spokesman for the minister